 We quickly sought a Biman Airlines representative who unhelpfully directed us to the airport cafĂ© “Spices.”
 After hours of waiting, my Bangladeshi friend, with my full support, raged at the Biman Airlines crew member who spoke of the all too familiar “technical problem.”
 It took us six hours to finally depart for Kathmandu, Nepal.
 We essentially lost a day of touring.
 Normally, I am fine with a delayed flight.
 What made this situation so miserable was the lack of communication between the airline and its passengers.
 I would like to think it was a language barrier, but I traveled with a native speaker who was just as frustrated as our British and Australian comrades.
 They had experienced the same lack of communication in the Dhaka passport office where they obtained their multiple entry/exit visas.
 This quality even exists in BRAC, where there is no central database where each department of the organization can access common files and information.
 To collect information for my video project, I had to run around offices within and outside of BRAC.
 Communication is not one of Bangladesh’s strengths, which probably contributes to its lack of tourism.

 The busy city street.
-Had I come here before traveling to Dhaka, I would have found this
+Had I come here before traveling to Dhaka, I would have found this street overly populated and grimy, but instead I found it energetic and inviting. |

 A short, one hour flight landed us four ladies in Kathmandu, Nepal.
 The moderate climate and breathtaking mountains had us jumping in our seats.
 We couldn’t wait to explore the big city situated in a valley surrounded by the highest mountains in the world.
 When we exited the airport, we were bombarded by sleazy cab drivers, begging us to pay exorbitant prices for service to our hotel.
 I was intimidated by all the fluent English-speaking, smooth talkers.
 Suddenly, it became very clear that we had entered a tourist friendly destination.
 Having lived in Dhaka for five weeks now, I felt overwhelmed and uncomfortable being bombarded with business cards, cheap jewelry, and tacky souvenirs.
 On the flip side, I was enamored by the vibrant streets, lined with colorful shops and people from all over the world.